francescogerardomarra/its/modulo27/39_rest_hello_world.md

 ### Database Level Constraints

-Database-level constraints are enforced directly in the database schema and are used to ensure that data adheres to specific rules, even when data is inserted or modified outside of the application (e.g., via SQL scripts or other services interacting with the database).
+Database-level constraints are enforced directly in the database schema and are used to ensure that data adheres to specific rules, even when data is inserted or modified outside of the application (e.g. via SQL scripts or other services interacting with the database).
 Common database constraints include:

 - `NOT NULL`: Ensures a column cannot contain null values.
 - `UNIQUE`: Ensures all values in a column are unique across the table.
-- `CHECK`: Enforces a custom condition for data in a column (e.g., a price cannot be less than 0).
+- `CHECK`: Enforces a custom condition for data in a column (e.g. a price cannot be less than 0).
 - `FOREIGN KEY`: Ensures that the data in a column matches data in another table, enforcing referential integrity.
 - `DEFAULT`: Automatically sets a value for a column if no value is provided.